 This collection of works by authors, journalists, prosecutors and bribery experts from around the globe revisits the secretive world of backroom dealings of bribery and corruption.
 Looking behind the newspaper headlines and government investigations, this is a collection of true-life stories of what tempts people down the crooked path of bribery.

-It explores the lengths people will go to in order to secure business deals from offshore companies in the British Virgin Islands to the setting up of fake charities in Eastern Europe.
+It explores the lengths people will take to secure business deals from offshore companies in the British Virgin Islands to the setting up of fake charities in Eastern Europe.

-Those working in high-risk jurisdictions who need to be trained can use the book to understand the ways in which they may be at risk of corruption.
-Compliance professionals can use it to become more effective in their role.
+Those working in high-risk jurisdictions that need to be trained can use the book to understand how they may be at risk of corruption.
+Compliance professionals can use it to become more effective in their roles.

 This fascinating book brings a new perspective to corporate bribery and corruption through the lens of corporate compliance and strategy.

-It is the result of extensive interviews with lawyers, academics, and senior law enforcement figures to create a book jam-packed with insightful analysis.
-From common business challenges and stories of bribes that got exposed to examples of how unscrupulous individuals devised unique bribery schemes.
+It results from extensive interviews with lawyers, academics, and senior law enforcement figures to create a book jam-packed with insightful analysis.
+It details everything from common business challenges and stories of bribes exposed to examples of how unscrupulous individuals devised unique bribery schemes.

 A section of particular interest for compliance officers is Part III, which deals with corporate responses to the risk of bribery and corruption.

-Corruption also highlights geographical regions at particular risk, as well as high risk sectors, such as construction, healthcare, defence, and telecommunications.
+Corruption also highlights geographical regions at particular risk and high-risk sectors, such as construction, healthcare, defence, and telecommunications.

 4. How to Be a Wildly Effective Compliance Officer